 This course is delivered by academics who are internationally acknowledged as leading researchers in their field.
 The course is part of the City Q-Step Centre programme meaning you can undertake a Quantitative Methods pathway in your final two years of study.
 You will develop a range of technical, communication and interpersonal skills which increase graduate employability.
 These include: critical thinking, scientific data analysis, policy report writing, multi-media presentation skills and teamwork.
 Our central London location and proximity to key criminal justice institutions - including the Central Criminal Court (the 'Old Bailey'), three police services (London Metropolitan, City of London and British Transport), and numerous prisons - facilitates our distinctive approach to the applied study of crime and criminal justice.

 In the first year you will develop a 'criminological imagination', as you are introduced to the different theoretical and applied approaches to understanding crime, criminal behaviour and criminal justice.
+Your first-year modules are all core modules:

 - Criminal justice

-- Research@City Sociology
+- Research@City sociology

 - Lies, damned lies and statistics